openstack-archive/cookbook-openstack-dashboard/README.md

 Description
 ===========

-Installs the Openstack dashboard (codename: Horizon) from packages.
+Installs the OpenStack Dashboard service **Horizon** as part of the OpenStack reference deployment Chef for OpenStack.
+The http://github.com/mattray/chef-openstack-repo contains documentation for using this cookbook in the context of a full OpenStack deployment.
+Horizon is currently installed from packages.

 http://horizon.openstack.org